image-js/image-js-docs/docs/Features/Analysis/EQPC.md

 EQPC = 2\sqrt{\frac{Surface}{\pi}}
 $$

-In ImageJS EQPC is a ROI class method that returns a diameter in pixels:
+In ImageJS EQPC is a ROI class accessor that returns a diameter in pixels:

 ```ts
 let eqpcResult = roi.eqpc;